Craggar/dragonruby_tutorials/07/tutorial.md

 ## Introduction

-This is the fourth part of a series of tutorials building a top-down 'Roguelike' game.
+This is the seventh part of a series of tutorials building a top-down 'Roguelike' game.
 In the previous installments we created a basic framework for our classes, controllers, entities, etc, and got some 'Static Entities' in the form of map tiles drawn on the screen, and got our player entity rendered and moving around the screen, making the map/camera follow the player, and enabling tile-based collisions with the map.
 We also added our first enemies, and gave them a basic random movement/patrol behaviour and a 'seek player' behaviour, as well as introducing the concept of entities 'occupying' a tile, preventing other entities moving into them, to form our basic entity-to-entity collision.

 I recommend you familiarise yourself with the previous parts, and we'll be using the 'final code' from the previous tutorial as our starting point here.